 - Way Sang Yeun Wat Kee, Chinese Herbalist

 - Treble Clef Phonographs

 The crown jewel of the Burnaby Village Museum is the restored 1912 C.W.
 Parker Carousel.
-The Carousel is currently closed.
-We anticipate to reopen the Carousel during Step 4 of BC's Restart Plan.
+Take a ride for $2.65!

-Next to the Carousel, shop for unique, historical finds and sweet treats at the Carousel gift shop (1 household allowed in the gift shop at one time, contactless payment only)
+Next to the Carousel, shop for unique, historical finds and sweet treats at the Carousel gift shop (preferred payment is debit or credit card).